ArduPilot/ardupilot_wiki/common/source/docs/common-mamba405-mk2.rst

 The Mamba F405 MK2 is a flight controller produced by `Diatone <https://www.diatone.us>`__.

 .. warning:: This autopilot does not have a barometer.
-Operation without a barometer (or other altitude sensor, like rangefinder for indoor use),is not currently supported by ArduPilot.
-An external barometer supported by Ardupilot, must be added before use.
+An external barometer can be added, or operation with an alternate altitude sensor, such as GPS for outdoor use or rangefinder for indoor applications is supported, with caveats.
+In Plane, if GPS is lost, then the user should switch to a non-navigation, non-altitude holding mode immediately.
+In Copter, operation is allowed using GPS, but not recommended, due to the imprecision in altitude hold modes.
+Bear in mind if GPS fails and the vehicle is using it for altitude information, a crash can eventually result due to lack of accurate altitude information.See :ref:`common-gps-for-alt` for more information.

 Features
 ========